Nameles-Org/Nameles-logfile/README.md

-# Nameles
+# Nameles-logfile

-## First ever open source solution for detecting invalid traffic (ad fraud)
+Nameles is the first ever open source solution for detecting invalid traffic (ad fraud).
+Repository for computing the Nameles Confidence Score from log files of bid requests.

 ### Overview